Peanut Paradise Tropical Smoothie: Healthy & Easy Copycat Recipe

 Here are a few easy swaps and additions:

-Green UpgradeToss in a small handful of baby spinach
+• Green Upgrade: Blend in a handful of spinach (you won’t taste it).

 You can also blend in flaxseeds, chia seeds, or collagen powder.
 These mix-ins won’t change the flavor much, but they’ll boost your fiber and overall nutrition.

-Ever heard of the Paradise Point smoothie?
-It’s another popular drink from Tropical Smoothie Café, made with banana, pineapple, strawberries, sugar, and water.
-It’s bright, refreshing, and naturally sweet.
+The Paradise Point smoothie from Tropical Smoothie Café combines banana, pineapple, strawberries, sugar, and water.
+It’s bright and fruity.

 • 1 frozen banana